 Osteoarthritis is a degenerative disease of joint cartilage that typically begins in people over the age of 50 years and likely affects more than 32 million people living in the United States.
 Osteoarthritis differs from rheumatoid arthritis in that it is largely age- or injury-related rather than autoimmune.
 Data from multiple studies suggest that oral hydrolyzed collagen supplementation may be an effective supplement in managing symptoms of osteoarthritis.

 A randomized placebo-controlled trial involving 80 men and women investigated the use of a commercially available hydrolyzed collagen product for the symptoms of osteoarthritis.
-The participants consumed 1 gram of a placebo containing cellulose or 1 gram of a commercial product composed of 600 milligrams of hydrolyzed chicken type II collagen, 200 milligrams of chondroitin sulfate, and 100 milligrams of hyaluronic acid, and 50 milligrams uncharacterized cartilage components, twice daily for 70 days.
+The participants consumed two doses per day of either 1 gram of a placebo containing cellulose or 1 gram of a commercial product (600 milligrams of hydrolyzed chicken type II collagen, 200 milligrams of chondroitin sulfate, 100 milligrams of hyaluronic acid, and 50 milligrams uncharacterized cartilage components).
 Use of anti-inflammatory drugs, corticosteroids, and drugs causing central nervous system depression was not permitted during the study duration.
 On the 70th day of treatment, the authors of the study assessed the participants' pain levels, determined by a visual analog scale.
 Both the placebo and commercial product supplement groups reported significant decreases in acute and chronic pain compared to baseline measurements.
 However, the commercial product reduced pain scores by 35 percent compared to 14.9 percent with the placebo, which was statistically significant.
 On the Western Ontario and McMaster Universities Osteoarthritis Index, a clinical tool used to assess pain, stiffness, and physical function in people with osteoarthritis, those who supplemented with the commercial product had a 38 percent decrease in their scores compared to baseline, while the placebo group had a 19.8 percent reduction compared to baseline.
 The difference between the commercial product and placebo was statistically significant.
 There were no severe adverse events reported, and the commercial product outperformed the placebo in all measures of pain, stiffness, and physical function.

 Although the commercial product used in the aforementioned study contained additional ingredients other than hydrolyzed collagen, a meta-analysis showed that hydrolyzed collagen is effective at improving osteoarthritis symptoms.
 The analysis reviewed data from five randomized placebo-controlled trials evaluating the effect of orally administered collagen on people with osteoarthritis.
 Four of the studies administered 2 to 10 grams per day of hydrolyzed collagen, while one study administered 40 milligrams of undenatured type II collagen per day.
 The duration of the studies was ten to 48 weeks, and the participants were assessed for pain and physical functioning using the Western Ontario and McMaster Universities Osteoarthritis Index and a visual analog scale.
 Those who took the hydrolyzed collagen supplement experienced decreases in pain, stiffness, and functional limitations on both assessments.
 These data indicate that hydrolyzed collagen may be a viable option for reducing symptoms associated with osteoarthritis.